MD2Korg/software.md2k.org/content/howto/mPerf/_index.md

 2. You will see a list of all the available sensors included with your phone (Battery, Location, Accelerometer, etc.).
 Tap to toggle on each sensor that you wish to use to collect data.
 3. When you are finished, tap the *Save* button at the bottom of the screen.

-*Note*: To ensure high-quality data collection, the GPS feature of the smartphone must be set to High Accuracy Mode in your phone’s main settings (outside of the mCerebrum app).
+**USERS TO PERFORM THIS STEP?** *Note*: To ensure high-quality data collection, the GPS feature of the smartphone must be set to High Accuracy Mode in your phone’s main settings (outside of the mCerebrum app).

 ## Study Setup
 1. From the main Settings screen, tap *Configure Study*.